nueverest/vue_flask/readme.md

 Responsive AWS Serverless SPA using Vue.js, Flask, Firebase, and more.

 # Benefits of Serverless
-(Actually there is a server but it only runs 20-60 milliseconds at a time.)
+Serverless technology does use a server but it only runs 20-60 milliseconds at a time.
 - High Performance
 - High Availability
 - High Scalability